Chocolate Drop Cookies (Cocoa Drops)

 Can I make Cocoa Drop Cookies in advance?

-You can make Cocoa Drop Cookies several days in advance of serving them.
+You can make Chocolate Drop Cookies several days in advance of serving them.
 Store the cookies in a single layer in an airtight container.
 If you want to stack them, place wax paper or plastic wrap in between the layers.

-Cocoa Drop Cookies: Frequently Asked Questions
+Chocolate Drop Cookies: Frequently Asked Questions

 Yes!
 Simple omit the unsweetened chocolate from the frosting recipe and continue on with the instructions.
 You may need a little less powdered sugar.
 If the mixture gets too stiff, add a splash more milk until it thins to a spreadable consistency.

-Cocoa Drops are part of a collection of Christmas cookie recipes from both of my grandmothers.
+Chocolate Drop Cookies are part of a collection of Christmas cookie recipes from both of my grandmothers.
 You can find the rest here:

 - Grandma’s Rum Balls